 Within two years the men and women of the Sempervirens Club had succeeded in saving 3800 acres, including a magnificent old-growth grove, and persuading the California legislature to purchase the tract as California’s first state park.
 The establishment of California Redwood Park, now known as Big Basin Redwoods State Park, didn’t just launch the state park system, it was the start of the modern conservation movement in California.
 And it all started with a camping trip.

-Big Basin in now comprised of 18,000 acres, and before the CZU August Lightning Complex Fire, featured over 80 miles of trails for hiking, biking, and equestrian use.
-With the immense destruction of the forest and park infrastructure, Big Basin will likely be closed for over a year for safety, cleanup, restoration, and for the rebuilding process to occur.
+Big Basin in now comprised of 18,000 acres, and before the 2020 CZU August Lightning Complex Fire, featured over 80 miles of trails for hiking, biking, and equestrian use.
+With the immense destruction of the forest and park infrastructure, Big Basin will likely be closed for some time for safety, cleanup, restoration, and for the rebuilding process to occur.

 THE RESILIENCE OF THE REDWOODS